LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## STA Instruction – Store Accumulator
+## STA Instruction – STore Accumulator
 Binary form:  0101 nnnn \
 Operation:  [n] ← A \
 Example: STA 9h